tytydraco/yessleep/out/The_Black_Cadillacs_2_The_Facility.md

 A gray hand shot out from the hallway.
 It grabbed me in the neck and squeezed tight.
 The hand wasn’t a human’s.
 It was plastic.

 Two figures revealed themselves.
 They were tall, wore black suits and ties.
 Their faces were gray and lifeless.
-In fact, they weren’t human.
 They were mannequins, with black eyes.
 The mannequins made swift work, tying my ankles and wrists, slapping duct tape over my mouth.
 They picked me up and hurriedly carried me outside.
 I was thrown in the backseat of the Cadillac, and the mannequin driver sped away.

 Nothing was said for a few minutes, until the driver spoke up: “Get her on the phone.”
 I knew they were referring to Caroline.